 - There was also a tie vote for Director, position 1, in the Terrebonne Domestic Water District.
 They also drew cards in that tie vote and Sharon Struck, the incumbent and ultimate winner, was unable to attend the recount and subsequent drawing.
 The granddaughter of the other candidate was the one that drew the card.

-- Kate Brown’s (current Oregon Secretary of State) State House of Representatives contest on May 19, 1992 (primary election) was won by 7 votes and then she was elected at the general election.
+- Kate Brown’s State House of Representatives contest on May 19, 1992 (primary election) was won by 7 votes and then she was elected at the general election.

 - Bush-Gore Presidential election 2000.